dhairyabandekar/PRODIGY_WD_05/README.md

-# PRODIGY_WD_05
-🌤️ Weather App  A simple weather application that lets you check the current weather of any city.
-It uses the OpenWeatherMap API to fetch real-time weather data and displays temperature, weather conditions, humidity, and wind speed in a clean and responsive interface.
+🌤️ Weather App

+A simple and interactive Weather App that fetches real-time weather data using the OpenWeatherMap API .
+Users can search for any city and view current temperature, weather conditions, humidity, wind speed, and an official weather icon.

+✨ Features

+🔎 Search weather by city name

+📍 Shows temperature, description, humidity, and wind speed

+🌤️ Displays dynamic weather icons

+🎨 Responsive and clean UI with gradient backgrounds

+⚡ Handles errors (e.g., invalid city input) gracefully